Better Languages Translation Agency origins

 - 2017: major relaunch of our website.

-The agency has won new business in the US and within other EU states, and continues to serve a wide range of customers with diverse translation service needs across the globe.
+The translation agency has won new business in the US, within the EU, and across the world.
+We continue to serve a wide range of customers with diverse translation needs across the globe.